You Need To Replace Your AC Filter — Do You Know How?

 - Your home gets especially dusty for any reason.

-It’s also a good idea to check your filter every month, changing it out when it appears dirty, when the summer season really heats up and you’re using your AC more frequently.
+It’s also a good idea to check your filter every month and change it out when it appears dirty and when the summer season heats up, and you use your AC more often.

-If you’d like an HVAC expert from Jacob Heating & Air Conditioning to walk you through changing your air filter, or if it’s time to schedule air conditioning maintenance or repairs, give us a call at (386) 337-3502 or simply contact us online today!
+Call (386) 337-3502 or contact us online if you’d like an HVAC expert from Jacob Heating & Air Conditioning to walk you through changing your air filter, or if it’s time to schedule air conditioning maintenance or repairs.

 How bad is it if I don’t change my filter?

 If your HVAC air filter is only moderately dirty, failing to change it can reduce the efficiency of your heating and/or air conditioning system, leading to higher utility costs.